bensheldon/island94-jekyll/_posts/2019-11-30-deterministic-test-data-with-faker-factorybot-and-rspec.md

 published: true
 title: 'Deterministic test data with Faker, FactoryBot, and RSpec'
 ---
-I get a lot of joy out of using [Faker](https://github.com/faker-ruby/faker) and [FactoryBot](https://github.com/thoughtbot/factory_bot) to efficiently generate real-world test data, but its randomness can be a liability when trying to debug complicated specs or when setting up systems that require repeatable data across RSpec test runs like [Percy's visual diffs](https://percy.io/).
+I get a lot of joy from using [Faker](https://github.com/faker-ruby/faker) and [FactoryBot](https://github.com/thoughtbot/factory_bot) to efficiently generate real-world test data, but its randomness can be a liability when trying to debug complicated specs or when setting up systems that require repeatable data across RSpec test runs like [Percy's visual diffs](https://percy.io/).

 Without deterministic test data, generating three new users with `3.times { puts Faker::Name.first_name }` would result in `Danny, Solomon, Fabian` when run once, then `Jordon, Shawn, Asa` when run a second time, then `Bruce, Leonor, Paulette` when run a third time.